 As I shared above, federal student loan debt goes away when the borrower dies.

-Private student loans, on the other hand, typically check to see if the deceased borrower has an estate with assets.
+On the other hand, private student loans typically check to see if the deceased borrower has an estate with assets.
 If there are assets, the private lender will first try to collect to repay the student debt.

 After that, if a balance remains, the lender will turn to the cosigner to keep making the monthly payments.